jddelgado95/task-manager/README.md

 ### psycopg2-binary

 Purpose: PostgreSQL database driver

--Allows SQLAlchemy to connect to a PostgreSQL database.
+- Allows SQLAlchemy to connect to a PostgreSQL database.
--binary version is precompiled for convenience (no need to build from source).
+- Binary version is precompiled for convenience (no need to build from source).
   Help to use PostgreSQL with SQLAlchemy in a Docker environment.

 ### python-jose

 Purpose: JSON Web Token (JWT) handling
 Encodes and decodes JWT tokens securely.
 Used for authentication:

--Create access tokens (jwt.encode)
+- Create access tokens (jwt.encode)
--Verify and extract payload (jwt.decode)
+- Verify and extract payload (jwt.decode)
   Powers the login and protected route logic in auth.py.

 ### passlib bcrypt

 Purpose: Secure password hashing

--passlib provides a clean API for password hashing. -[bcrypt] installs the bcrypt hashing algorithm, which is strong and widely used.
+- passlib provides a clean API for password hashing. -[bcrypt] installs the bcrypt hashing algorithm, which is strong and widely used.

 ### python-dotenv

-Purpose: Load environment variables from .env files -Helps keep secrets and config out of source code.
+Purpose: Load environment variables from .env files

+- Helps keep secrets and config out of source code.
   Ensures secure and flexible config management, especially in Dockerized apps

 ### pytest-asyncio

-plugin for pytest that lets you write and run async def test functions FastAPI has async routes
+plugin for pytest that lets you write and run async def test functions

-@app.post("/login")
-async def login(...): ...
+- FastAPI has async routes

 ### httpx